xsmh/duoqin-doov-hacking/README.md

 If you encounter any problems while following this guide, refer to the [common errors](#common-errors) section.
 If your issue isn’t listed there, please [open a new issue](https://github.com/xsmh/duoqin-doov-hacking/issues/new) in this repository and include a description of the problem along with the relevant logs.

 ## Tested devices
-The guide has been tested on the following devices:
+The guide has been tested on the following devices but it should work on most other models as well:

 **Duoqin:**
 - F21 Pro